gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales asked bleakly.

 The doctor nodded.
-"Halley and Rothera still blame each other for what happened in Bharati.
+"Halley and Rothera still blame each other for what happened in Bharati, and Paddington—who the hell knows what Paddington wants?
+Johnson, I'm sorry.
-Johnson, I'm sorry—I wish there was more time, but it's now or never."
+I wish there was more time,
+but it's now or never."

 Wales' broad shoulders slumped.